ken-ni/ad-320-dog-facts-replica/README.md

 # ad-320-dog-facts-replica

+## Report

+When creating this replica, I didn't run into many issues.
+The biggest challenge was finding a method to return the right amount of results back to the user, but once I found it, the assignment was pretty straightforward.

 ## Server

-To run this server, type the command 'node .\index.js' into the terminal of the directory the files are hosted in.
+To run this web server, type the command 'node .\index.js' into the terminal of the directory the files are hosted in.

 ## Documentation